 11. How do I book a ticket for a Festival event?

-Festival tickets go on sale at 12 noon (GMT) on the 7th February 2017.
-The Festival programme is launched a few days before this on 2nd February 2017 so you can sit down, enjoy a dram and plan your Festival at your own pace.
+Tickets sales will launch on Wednesday 5th February 2020 at 12 noon GMT.
+The Festival programme will be visible on the Festival’s website one week prior to tickets going on sale you can sit down, enjoy a dram and plan your Festival at your own pace.
 At this stage tickets are not for sale but the preview allows you to decide which events you would like to book.
 The programme can be filtered by event type, date, location or availability.

 If you see an event you like, select “Buy Tickets” which will add the tickets to a shopping basket.
 The quantity of tickets can be amended here as required.
 Remember to select ‘Save Quantity’ before ‘Pay Securely Now’.
 Any items will remain in your basket for 15 minutes.
 Please note that a £1.50 booking charge will be added to each transaction.